-^{} This illustrates minimum monthly payments that are based on an interest rate that is in effect during the first month only.
+\\\ This illustrates minimum monthly payments that are based on an interest rate that is in effect during the first month only.
 The payments required during the first year will not be sufficient to cover all of the interest that's due when the rate increases in the second month of the loan.
 Any unpaid interest amount will be added to the loan balance.
 Minimum payments for years 2-5 are based on the higher interest rate in effect at the time, subject to any contract limits on payment increases.
-Minimum payments will be recast (recalculated) after 5 years, or when the loan balance reaches a certain limit, to cover both principal and interest at the applicable rate.
+Minimum payments will be Please use this chart to discuss possible loans with your lender. recast (recalculated) after 5 years, or when the loan balance reaches a certain limit, to cover both principal and interest at the applicable rate.
+IMPORTANT NOTE: